hunwenpinghao/SSD_ConvLSTM_final/README.md

 # Description
 By adding conv LSTM to SSD, the highest accuracy is improved by nearly 10%.
 We have carried out on the radar data set provided by 25 customers.
 There are three targets in total.
 The network improves target 2 and target 3 greatly, target 2 increases by 5%, target 3 increases by 10%, and target 1 only improves by less than 1%.

+# Make DataSet
+You can use the `split_vidseq.py` in `./data/` to make your own dataset.
+Since my data is confidential, it is not convenient to release it.

 # The difference between SSD and SSD_ConvLSTM:
 SSD constructure: